RaghuveerKanneganti/DDP/README.md

 # ddp
 Developing Data Products Assignment

-In addition to the above two files, In order for these programs to work seamlessly, create a folder 'www'and copy color pictures in to them before running the script
+In addition to the above two R files, and in order for these programs to work seamlessly, create a folder 'www' and copy color pictures you want to adjust the brigntness/contrst/ correct gamma values in to them before running the script